-There can be no assurance that financings currently being pursued will be available or, if available, will be on reasonable terms.
+The Company will require additional financings to further the development of the Moss Mine.
+There can be no assurance that such financing will be available or, if available, will be on reasonable terms.
 If financing is obtained by issuing common shares from treasury, control of the Company may change and investors may suffer additional dilution.
 Furthermore, if financing is not available, lease expiry dates, work commitments, rental payments and option payments, if any, may not be satisfied and could result in a loss of the shareholders' entire investment.